RealOcee/js-fundamentals/README.md

 ### JS Wonderland ###

-Today, I begin a new journey of JS, an oddessy!.
+Today, I begin a new journey of JS, an odyssey!.

 Learning to learn is the very essence of this journey.